-5.1.
+- 5.1.
 For the avoidance of doubt, a bona fide refusal to waive legal professional privilege attached to a document provided to the SFC will not be regarded as uncooperative conduct.
-The SFC recognises that legal professional privilege is a fundamental right

-- protected by the Basic Law and section 380(4) of the SFO and fully respects the exercise of this right. - 5.2.
+The SFC recognises that legal professional privilege is a fundamental right protected by the Basic Law, section 380(4) of the SFO and section 81(1) of the AMLO and fully respects the exercise of this right. - 5.2.
 Nonetheless, if a person voluntarily waives a claim to legal professional privilege over a document, even on a limited basis, this may be recognised as cooperation which may be taken into account when the SFC considers the appropriate outcome.